liamhealy/module-one-final-project-guidelines-nyc-web-091619/README.md

 Our domain model demonstrates the relationship between travelers and their flights through the tickets they purchase.

-User:
+Traveler:
 - Name
 - SSN last 4 digits

 Flight:
 - Origin
 - Destination
-- Airline
-- Model
-- Ticket price
 - Departure Time
 - Arrival Time

-The User and their Flight are connected by the purchase of a ticket.
+The Traveler and their Flight are connected by the purchase of a ticket.

+Ticket:
+- traveler_id
+- flight_id

-User Stories:
+### User Stories:
-1. As a traveler, I should be able to enter my information and retrieve all my flight information(multiple seed data).
+1. As a traveler, I should be able to enter my name and view flights that I have purchased a ticket for.
-2. As a traveler, I should be able to book a flight.
+2. As a traveler, I should be able to specify a destination, and purchase a ticket for an available flight.
-3. As an operating airline, I should be able to view all travelers booked for a specific flight.
+3. As an airport administrator, I should be able to view all travelers that have purchased tickets for flights.
-4. As an operating airline, I should be able to add, delay or cancel my flights.
+4. As an airport administrator, I should be able to cancel my flights when necessary.